094459/q-developer-workshop/README.md

 From the Amazon Q Developer Chat interface, type @ and you should see workspace appear.
 Tab to complete that, and then add the following to your prompt:

 > @workspace DBA Create a data model for a simple Voting application.
 Users will log in using an email addresses.
 Users will be able to create new Polls, or update/delete existing Polls.
 Users can create multiple Polls.
-Polls can have between 2 and 5 options.Once Polls are created, the End Users will be able to vote on a Poll.
+Once Polls are created, the End Users will be able to vote on a Poll.
 We will capture the source IP address of End Users when voting.

 Hit return and review the output.
 You should get very different output this time.
 This is what mine looks like.